silverstripe/silverstripe-framework/docs/en/installation/windows-manual-iis-7.md

 Other important folders to give these permissions to are `assets` and `silverstripe-cache` (if used) in your web root.

-## Test PHP installation

-Now that we've got PHP configured how we want it, let's test that PHP is working correctly.

-First things first, restart IIS using IIS Manager.

-Create a new file using Notepad called test.php if you haven't already, inside **C:\inetpub\wwwroot**

-Inside the file, add this content:

-	<?php
-	phpinfo();

-Open a browser and point it to http://localhost/test.php

-You should receive a long page containing PHP configuration information.
-If you do receive this, PHP has been installed correctly through IIS.
-Congratulations!

-The next part is to install SilverStripe and verify that it works.

 ## Install SilverStripe

-Now that we've got the backend server architecture sorted out, it's time to install the SilverStripe CMS/framework.
+Now that we've got the backend server software sorted out, it's time to install the SilverStripe CMS/framework.

 Create a new file called **_ss_environment.php** in **C:\inetpub\wwwroot**

-This file tells SilverStripe projects installed on this machine which database server and credentials, as well as anything environment specific. [[environment-management|More information]] on setting up the environment file is available.
+This file tells SilverStripe projects installed on this machine which database server and credentials, as well as anything environment specific.

 Inside the newly created _ss_environment.php file, insert the following code: